w3c/wot/TF-LD_charter.md

 * Clarifying the Linked Data model for things in terms of use cases and commercial IoT standards
 * Clarifying the metadata needed for describing IoT platforms
 * Validation of thing descriptions
-* Validation for semantic interoperability
+* The role of validation and inference for semantic interoperability

 Further out: